 Living Lab is a new concept for R&D and innovation to boost the Lisbon strategy in Europe.
+It is a typical mode of innovation 2.0 which involves user.
+It is in sharp contrast to the traditional mode, in which products and services are developed by manufacturers in a closed way, the manufacturers using patents, copyrights, and other protections to prevent imitators from free riding on their innovation investments [24].
 Living Labs which are full scale urban laboratories for such service development and innovation, are about experimentation and co-creation with real users in real life environments, where users together with researchers, firms and public institutions look together for new solutions, new products, new services or new business models.
 The city is a natural experimenting ground in which the interests of users, public administrations and business converge with sufficient density.
 Living Lab is more than experimental facility as its philosophy is to turn users, from being traditionally considered as a problem, into value creation.
 Living Labs represent a user-centric research methodology for sensing, prototyping, validating and refining complex solutions in multiple and evolving real life contexts.
-Concludingly, living Lab has aimed to contribute to a new Innovation System where users or citizens are active actors rather than passive receivers [22]-[24].
+Concludingly, living Lab has aimed to contribute to a new Innovation System where users or citizens are active actors rather than passive receivers [22], [25], [26].